HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/index.rst

 The pages below focus on the recurring maintenance boundaries:

+- the quality ladder from local unit checks to scientific benchmark validation, with the routine commands used to run each level,
 - the split between reusable scientific benchmarks and pytest entrypoints,
 - the compatibility layers that keep legacy or simplified imports alive while internals are reorganized,